orionshock/OnFlight/README.md

 Inspired and Based on InFlight by: totalpackage, Uitat, wildcard25 (https://www.wowinterface.com/downloads/info11178-InFlight.html)

 Features:
-Most Northrend Flight times included.
-Most Outland and Azeroth Times also maped out.
 Support Taxies started by Gossip Options (and ingame editor to add more as needed/desired) Learns new flight times or updates existing flight times as they are taken.
 Flight times added to tooltip on flight map.

+(Comes with Horde Side flight times for Northrend, Outland, Azeroth for most flights)

 Use:
 "/onflight" to bring up options window.